emanuelm33/BinPo/config_files/help_config.md

 - identifier = String.
 Identifier for the calculation.
 - path = String.
 Path in the BZ1 to perform the bandstructure calculation.
-Special points for (100) direction are G,X and M, for (110) direction are G,X,Y,S and for (111) direction are G,K,M.
+Special points for (100) direction are G,X and M, for (110) direction are G,X,Y,S and for (111) direction are G,K,M. For (001) direction in hexagonal systems, special points are G,K,M.
 - number_of_kpoints = Integer.
 Number of k-points along the path.
 - reference_kpoint = String.
 Special point used to set the 0 in k axis.
 Tipically "G" point.
 - Total_Hk_method = String.
 Method by which total Hamiltonian is constructed.
 It can be either 'vectorized' or 'iterable'.
   'vectorized' option is suggested whenever it is possible.
 - num_bands = Integer.
 Number of bands to compute.
-It must be between 1 and 6*number_of_planes.
+It must be between 1 and number_of_WFs*number_of_planes.
 - bands_task = Integer.
 Task to perform.
 Options are 0:'simple_bandstructure', 1:'orbital_character', 2:'plane_projection'
   and 3:'all'.
 - initial_plane = Integer.
 Initial plane from which the projection will start.
 Only used if bands_task == 2 or == 3.
 - final_plane = Integer.
 Upper limit for the projections.
 Planes involved will be (plane_init, plane_fin-1).
 Only used if bands_task == 2 or == 3.
+- skip_bands = integer.
+Number of lower bands energy to skip in band structure calculation.
+Number of plotted bands will range from skip_bands to skip_bands + num_bands

 - ### TOTAL_BANDS: